tiahia/das-design-system/README.md

 _NB. if port 3000 is already in use, the design system will try and find the next available port, for example 3001._

 ## Support
-This repository is maintained by a team at the Ministry of Justice.
+This repository is maintained by a team at the the Apprenticeship service.
 If you’ve got a question or need support you can:

 - Email design-system@digital.justice.gov.uk.
 - [View known issues on GitHub](https://github.com/ministryofjustice/mojdt-design-system/issues).